Director of Medieval Studies

 Phil’s current research concerns the medieval practice of ‘death-bed entry’ to monastic life.
 Medieval people believed that taking the monastic habit, even at the last minute, meant no time in purgatory, and a clear path to heaven.
 But what would happen if a knight or noblewoman who had become a religious did not immediately die, and then had a change of heart?
 Such occurrences were common enough that they caused many monastic orders to reconsider the practice, and to defend in court the promises and donations made to them.
 The practice also drew criticism from reformers and satirists, such as Gerald of Wales, who claimed that the entrants were insincere and the monasteries that accepted them were simply greedy.

 Phil is the Director of Medieval Studies at Augsburg, and serves as faculty adviser to the Goliard Society of Medievalists, a student club that sponsors a variety of activities, from field trips to historic sites to attendance at medieval plays and festivals.
-He is also the Director of Medieval Minnesota, a summer camp at Augsburg College.

 - B.A.
 SUNY-Albany